Day 1 - Depart U.S. / Fly overnight to Verona

 Day 8 - Valsugana biking path

-We start the day with a shuttle approximately 1,300 feet (396
+We start the day with a shuttle to approximately 1,300 feet (396

 meters) up the verdant mountains of the Trentino region to Lake Caldonazzo.